starsite/FileMaker-Swift/README.md

 FileMaker 17 Data API session and token management, with an "or" query example

 ## FIAS Swift AppDelegate (walkthrough)
 Create and use a Swift `AppDelegate` in a FileMaker iOS App SDK project.
-Shows an example of how to fire a FileMaker script from the `completedReturnToForegroundActive()` FIAS delegate method.
+Shows an example of how to fire a FileMaker script from the `completedReturnToForegroundActive()` delegate method.

 - - -